North Scottsdale Real Estate Market Report — August 2026

 - Climate and lifestyle infrastructure… year-round golf, McDowell Sonoran Preserve trail access, and desert luxury aesthetic that pulls buyers from California, Texas, and the Pacific Northwest.

-- Concentrated cash buyer base… roughly 38 percent of closings are cash, which insulates this submarket from interest-rate sensitivity that hits production markets harder.
+- Concentrated cash buyer base… 38 percent of closings are cash, which insulates this submarket from interest-rate sensitivity that hits production markets harder.

 - Scottsdale Airpark and Loop 101… corporate and aviation employment keep demand from being purely retirement-driven.